 The brain floats within the skull surrounded by fluid, which cushions it and prevents it from bumping into our hard skulls with every movement of the head.
 But the fluid may not be able to absorb the force of a sudden blow or a quick stop.
 In these situations the brain may slide forcefully against the inner wall of the skull.
 More serious injuries to the brain include bruising and swelling of the brain (contusion), a broken skull bone (skull fracture), and blood that collects in or around the brain (hematoma).

 Every concussion should be taken seriously.
 Although not usually life-threatening, concussions can have serious effects.
 Most people with mild injuries recover fully, but the healing process takes time.

 Do you accept insurance?

-We accept Medicaid, Medicare, Blue Cross Blue Shield, Cigna, United Healthcare (including Optum and UMR), and Humana.
+We accept Aetna, Medicare, Blue Cross Blue Shield, Cigna, United Healthcare (including Optum and UMR), and Humana.
 We also provide no-interest payment plans for up to 3 months, if we are not in network with your insurance plan.
 You may also file for out-of-network reimbursement, if you have such coverage as part of your insurance plan.
 We have seen reimbursement for out-of-network range from 0% to 70% depending on the insurance carrier.
 Sometimes insurance carriers require a referral.
 Contact our office and we will be happy to assist you.

 What Do I Tell My Child About The Evaluation?